First American International Road Race

 The First American International Road Race, informally known as the Briarcliff Trophy Race, was a stock car race in Westchester County, New York, in April 1908.
 The race was sponsored by and centered around the village of Briarcliff Manor.
 The race was the first automobile race in Westchester and the first international stock car race in the United States.

 The race began and ended in Briarcliff, spanning from 4:45 a.m. to 12:20 p.m. on April 24, 1908.
 The winner, Lewis Strang in an Isotta Fraschini, covered the 259 mi in five hours and fourteen minutes.
 More than 300,000 people watched the race throughout Westchester County, and the village had more than 100,000 visitors that day.

 Background

 The race chairman was Robert Lee Morrell; he headed a committee of four men: S. R. Stevens, Alfred Reeves, E. T. Birdsall, and C. R. Mabley.
+Colgate Hoyt and A. R. Pardington served as referee and associate referee.

 One thousand soldiers from the state's 12th and 20th regiments of the National Guard were deployed at important points along the course for crowd control, along with hundreds of policemen.
 Marshals were hired to wave red flags to drivers for safety on blind turns and yellow flags to caution drivers to reduce their speed on dangerous turns.

 The New York Times and local newspapers created publicity for the event.
 The Lozier Company set up a wireless telegraph system in Briarcliff, allowing the Times to give accounts of the race to Times Square audiences within minutes.